-- a) Exits are the projected number of workers leaving an occupation and exiting the labor force entirely.
+a) Exits are the projected number of workers leaving an occupation and exiting the labor force entirely.
 Labor force exits are more common at older ages as workers retire but can occur at any age.
 Labor force exits are not necessarily permanent exits from the labor force; for example, some workers exit the labor force to pursue additional education with the intention of returning to the labor force.
-They do represent permanent separations from an occupation. - b) Transfers are the projected number of workers leaving an occupation and transferring to a different occupation.
+They do represent permanent separations from an occupation.

+&lt;sup>20 California Community Colleges.
+Center of Excellence.
+Demand Database.
+June 2021 b) Transfers are the projected number of workers leaving an occupation and transferring to a different occupation.
 Transfers represent permanent separations from an occupation, not temporary movements where the worker is expected to return to the same occupation in the future.